reyx/nestjs-quickbooks/README.md

 # Nest.js QuickBooks

-An easy way to interact with the QuickBooks API in your NestJS applications.
+An easy way to interact with the QuickBooks API in your NestJS applications .

 ## Features